 Role of the European Observatory of Reservations to International Treaties

-As part of its role as European Observatory of Reservations to International Treaties, the CAHDI regularly considers outstanding reservations and declarations to international treaties.
+As a part of its role as European Observatory of Reservations to International Treaties, the CAHDI regularly considers outstanding reservations and declarations to international treaties.
 This covers both conventions concluded outside the Council of Europe, in particular those drawn up within the United Nations, and conventions concluded within the Council of Europe.

 In practice, delegations present any comments they have on problematic outstanding reservations, as well as their respective positions on them.